 Terms may consist of letters, digits, underscores, hyphens, and pluses.
 Terms beginning with a digit must be a valid long literal.
-Terms that contain other characters must be escaped, either by using the escape function within a DML block or by enclosing the term within curly braces.
+Terms that contain other characters must be escaped, either by using the escape function within a DML block or by enclosing the term within braces for a path literal.
 For example, the following creates an absolute path with three terms:

+'''

 /alpha/{a/b}/gamma

+'''